scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 10 AP
 - **Range:** touch
 - **Duration:** instant
-- **Damage Type:** Fire
+- **Damage Type:** fire

-Blast an area with the fires of hell.
-Fiendfire blasts from your hands in a narrow arc, extending 9 tiles long and 3 tiles wide.
-Each creature in the fire makes a Dexterity save against your spellcasting roll.
-On hit they take 3 wounds and 5 wound dice in damage, adding a wound die for every critical rolled.
+Summon the fires of hell, vaporizing everything in a narrow arc extending 9 tiles long and 3 tiles wide.
+Make a spellcasting roll against the creatures dexterity save.
+On success they take 3 wounds and 5 wound dice in fire damage, adding a wound die for every critical.
+Any armor or weapon a creature is holding is destroyed if it is mundane, otherwise taking 1 level of damage.
 On success they take half damage, rounded down.
+A creature reduced to 0 wounds from this spell is immediately killed, turning to ash.

 The fire burns through trees, bushes, or other plant matter leaving only ash.
 On impacting stone or earth the fire burns through it, leaving a hole a size of half the remaining distance.
 Metal and other similar materials burn, leaving a hole only a quarter of the remaining distance.
-Any armor or weapon a creature is holding is destroyed if it is mundane, otherwise taking 1 level of damage.

-Add a wound and wound die at 9th level.
+Add 2 wounds at 9th level.

 ___
 #### Invulnerability